mdditt2000/openshift-4-11/mulit-cluster/README.md

 ## Why OpenShift Multi-Cluster

-My environment has two cluster OpenShift 4.11 and newly installed OpenShift 4.13.
-I would like to distribute traffic between the two cluster before taking the OpenShift 4.11 offline to upgrade or rebuild without traffic disruption.
-Since OpenShift 4.13 is the latest version, I would continue to run CIS on OpenShift 4.11 until satisfied with the newer OpensShift version.
-Moving CIS to OpenShift 4.13 is relatively simple.
-Another option is run Active/active CIS which is covered in the next document
+My environment has two cluster as shown in the diagram above:

+* OpenShift 4.11
+* OpenShift 4.13

+I would like to distribute traffic between the two cluster.
+While evaluating OpenShift 4.13 before upgrading/rebuilding OpenShift 4.11.
+Steps used to configure OpenShift multi-cluster using CIS standalone deployment.

 #### Step 1 Fetch KubeConfigs from ConfigMaps for ExternalCluster